leocg/Hackintosh-Dell-G5-5590/README.md

 ### Updating from OpenCore 0.6.5 and below to 0.6.6 and above

 If you are updating OpenCore fom 0.6.5 and below to 0.6.6 and above, some extra steps need to be made in order to boot.
-OpenCore is now standalone and don't use BOOTx64.efi anymore.
+OpenCore is now standalone and don't use Bootstrap.efi anymore.
 Also Bootstrap.efi has been replaced with LauncherOption.
 Check [Updating Bootstrap in 0.6.6](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootstrap.html#updating-bootstrap-in-0-6-6) for more information.

 Basically you need to reset NVRAM to erase older boot format in order to load OpenCore.
 I'm stil tinkering around and will update this part of readme once I'm confident with the steps needed.